Sealing

 Who is Eligible for Sealing?

-In general, you are eligible to have a record sealed for misdemeanor and felony convictions and nonconvictions such as not guilty, no bill, no probable cause, dismissal without probation, and nolle prosequi.
+Generally, you are eligible to have a record sealed for misdemeanor and felony convictions, as well as nonconvictions such as not guilty, no bill, no probable cause, dismissal without probation, and nolle prosequi.

 You are eligible for administrative sealing of most misdemeanors after waiting three years and most felonies after waiting seven years.